MilklessCereal/Churn-Intelligence-System/README.md

 | **Brier Skill Score** | Brier Score normalised against the no-skill baseline (predicting the mean churn rate for all customers).
 Represents percentage improvement over naive prediction. |

 Binary classification metrics (accuracy, precision, recall, F1) are intentionally omitted as they require an arbitrary threshold decision that is not relevant to the probability estimation objective.

 ---

+### Resampling

+For simulation purposes, Scikit Learn's Resampling function can be used to generate synthetic datasets from the existing datasets.
+Using Scikit Learn's Resampling library ensures that the generated dataset represents real value distributions from the original dataset.

+---